CARP Sync Issue - when no internet on standby

 That scenario is rare and not one we technically support or encourage.
 It's OK for secondary WANs or LANs but both firewalls need external connectivity.
 This is especially true when you have features enabled which require it.
 For example, anything that requires DNS resolution such as hostnames in aliases, dynamic DNS, hostnames in VPN peers, aliases which fetch their contents from URLs, packages like pfBlocker which need to download lists, etc.

 There may be a way to optimize that in the future but it is not a high priority.

-#2 Updated by Yann Tintignac 10 days ago
+Updated by Yann Tintignac about 4 years ago

 I had the same issue when using a PfSense cluster with CARP with a /32 Public IP Allocation.
 I think lot of customers can be impacted by this limitation because not everbody can have a /29 or larger allocation from their ISP.

 I believe some specific features such as : WANGW with IP outside the Wan Subnet and CARP / Virtual IP outside the Wan Subnet were implemented to solve the /30->/32 Public allocation on WAN side.

 So in this context, I agree with Brian, we should sync the PFSense states / config even when Slave device can not access Internet.
 This is clearly a situation where the expected setup is Active / Standby.
 The StandBy node can access Internet only when he becomes Active following a failover.

 If this makes sense for you, can you please reconsider the priority of this FR please ?